AndyGauge/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 This will create a new directory, `doc`, with a website inside!
 In our case, the main page is located in `doc/lib/index.html`.
-If you open that up in a web browser, you'll see a page with a search bar, and "Crate lib" at the top, with no contents.
+If you open that up in a web browser, you will see a page with a search bar, and "Crate lib" at the top, with no contents.

 ## Configuring rustdoc

-There's two problems with this: first, why does it think that our package is named "lib"?
+There are two problems with this: first, why does it think that our package is named "lib"?
 Second, why does it not have any contents?